crispab/crisp-dna/_docs/what-is-crisp.md

 -   **Trust** - As partners, guides, coaches or collaborators, trust is is our default means of engagement.
 -   **Heart** - We are kind and help those around us: inside and outside the organisation.
--   **Freedom** - To manage our own time and who we work with, and autonomoy to be who we are and make our own informed choices.
+-   **Freedom** - To manage our own time and who we work with.
+And autonomoy to determine who we are and make our own informed choices.
 -   **Creative Thinking** - Working with unknowns requires openness, curiosity and creativity.
 -   **Competence** - Continually learning and improving, both our craft and who we are as people.
 -   **Balance** - We believe in the power of collective intelligence.

 We believe these values lead to personal happiness as well as business success.